ArtifactForms/MeshLibCore/README.md

 mesh.addFace(1, 2, 3);
 ```

-First we move our example code code into the factory method of a custom mesh creator class.
+First we move our example code into the factory method of a custom mesh creator class.

 ```java
 import mesh.Mesh3D;